saravanabalagi/singularity_tensorflow/README.md

 ### Jupyter App

+To start the jupyter notebook server

 ```sh
 singularity run --nv --bind /your/project:/jupyter --app jupyter tensorflow-1.13.sif
 ```

-To bind additional folders for convenience, for example, to bind datasets to `/data`
+To bind additional folders for convenience, for example, to bind datasets to `/data`, add another

 ```sh
 --bind /your/dataset/location:/data
 ```

-This app will create a temporary folder at `~/.jupyter/tmp` in the host machine (not inside the container!) where notebook tokens and other ephemeral information will be stored.
-We decided not to write in /tmp folder as this will lead to writing to /tmp folder (if container is launched without --contain flag) where other users can read leaking user specific and sensitive information.

 To run `jupyter notebook` the old-school way: